kacperbojakowski/final-project/03-planning-your-training/1-what-you-already-know/index.md

 ### Technical writers are translators too

 In essence, technical writers are already translators – and vice versa.
-When you write user manuals for complex software or intricate machines, you convey technical concepts to text that is friendly for non-technical readers.
+When you write user manuals for complex software or intricate machines, you convey technical concepts into text that is friendly for non-technical readers.
 You change difficult jargon to simple terms.
-You must account for different target audiences.
+You account for different target audiences.
 All of this is much like translating texts from one natural language to another.

-Conversely, translators are, in a way, already technical writers (and even more so if they translate manuals!); they too write, handle documents, convey concepts, adapt content to new audiences, adjust the register, observe grammar rules and style guides, use specialized software... the list goes on!
+Conversely, translators are, in a way, already technical writers (even more so if they translate manuals!); they too write, handle documents, convey concepts, adapt content to new audiences, adjust the register, observe grammar rules and style guides, use specialized software... the list goes on!

 In short, your retraining should feel like a natural transition.
 You can basically tick off the "writer" part in "technical writer", just like an engineer would do with the "technical".
 For a head start, it doesn't get much better: if you can tick off both, it means you're already there!